“The mission of the Wild Sheep Society is to promote and enhance wild sheep and wild sheep habitat throughout British Columbia.”

 c) Officers shall be the president, immediate past president, vice president, secretary, treasurer and eight (8) directors.

-a) The order of business shall be govered by Roberts Rules of Order, Newly Revised.
+a) The order of business shall be governed by Roberts Rules of Order, newly revised.

 a) The Society shall have a suitable seal to be used in the transaction of its business, not to be used except by resolution of the Executive, in whose custody it shall remain.

 a) The Secretary shall keep all minutes and records of the Society which will be open to the membership at all reasonable times.